Ultimate Charleston Real Estate Investing Guide for 2026

 Fix and Flip

-To fix and flip a residential property, you need to pay less than market value, make any required repairs and enhancements, then sell the asset for better market worth.
-To be successful, the investor must pay less than the market price for the property and know the amount it will cost to rehab it.
+To fix and flip a residential property, you should get it for lower than market worth, handle any necessary repairs and updates, then dispose of the asset for after-repair market price.
+To get profit, the property rehabber must pay less than the market value for the house and determine the amount it will take to rehab the home.

 Factors to Consider